Casbah Coffee Club: The Casbah

-Pete Best was studying at the Collegiate Grammar School when he decided he wanted to be in a music group, so Mona bought him a drum kit from Blacklers music store and Best formed his own band; The Black Jacks, who later played in the Casbah.
-Chas Newby joined the group, as did Ken Brown, but only after he had left The Quarrymen.
-The reason for Brown's exit from the group was that he turned up on the seventh Saturday night of The Quarrymen residency at the Casbah with the flu, so Mona ordered him upstairs to the Best's living room to rest.
+Pete Best was studying at the Collegiate Grammar School when he decided he wanted to be in a music group, so Mona bought him a drum kit from Blacklers' music department and Best formed his own band; the Black Jacks, who later played in the Casbah.
+Chas Newby joined the group, as did Ken Brown, but only after he had left the Quarrymen.
+The reason for Brown's exit from the group was that he turned up on the seventh Saturday night of the Quarrymen residency at the Casbah with the flu, so Mona ordered him upstairs to the Best's living room to rest.
 This caused a massive quarrel with the rest of the group when Mona came to pay them, as they wanted Brown's money to be shared amongst the three of them, as Brown had not played.
-Mona refused, so The Quarrymen angrily cancelled their residency and stormed out.
+Mona refused, so the Quarrymen angrily cancelled their residency and stormed out.

-Colin Manley from The Remo Four was also given a booking to play in the club, which was the only venue that young amateur bands could play at the time.
-Other artists and groups like Cilla Black, Rory Storm and the Hurricanes, The Searchers and Gerry & The Pacemakers later played in the club.
-The Black Jacks became the resident group at the Casbah, although The Quarrymen occasionally played there again and often visited.
-It was in The Casbah Club that Lennon and McCartney persuaded Stuart Sutcliffe to buy a Höfner 500/5 model—known in Europe as a President bass—with the money he had won in the John Moores art exhibition.
-Even though the membership list later spiralled to over a thousand, Mona closed the club on 24 June 1962, with The Beatles as the last group to perform.
+Colin Manley from the Remo Four was also given a booking to play in the club, which was the only venue that young amateur bands could play at the time.
+Other artists and groups like Cilla Black, Rory Storm and the Hurricanes, the Searchers and Gerry & the Pacemakers later played in the club.
+The Black Jacks became the resident group at the Casbah, although the Quarrymen occasionally played there again and often visited.
+It was in the Casbah Club that Lennon and McCartney persuaded Stuart Sutcliffe to buy a Höfner 500/5 model—known in Europe as a President bass—with the money he had won in the John Moores art exhibition.
+Even though the membership list later spiralled to over a thousand, Mona closed the club on 24 June 1962, with the Beatles as the last group to perform.

 Heritage status

 In 2006, Culture Minister David Lammy announced that the Bests' ex-coal cellar was to be given Grade II listed building status and a blue plaque, after being recommended by English Heritage.
 It has now been opened as a tourist attraction in Liverpool, along with McCartney and Lennon's previous homes at 20 Forthlin Road, and 251 Menlove Avenue respectively.
 The club is 3.5 mi from the Liverpool city centre, and only booked groups of visitors are accepted.

 McCartney was quoted as saying, "I think it's a good idea to let people know about the Casbah.
-They know about The Cavern, they know about some of those things, but the Casbah was the place where all that started.
+They know about the Cavern, they know about some of those things, but the Casbah was the place where all that started.
 We helped paint it and stuff.
 We looked upon it as our personal club."